Skip to main content

 Eight Decades of Faith-Based Senior Care in South-Central Pennsylvania

-SpiriTrust Lutheran's history reflects the evolution of faith-based senior care in Pennsylvania, from a modest welfare services organization to a multi-facility continuing care retirement community operator serving thousands of residents across three counties.
+SpiriTrust Lutheran's history spans faith-based senior care in Pennsylvania, from its welfare services origins to a multi-facility continuing care retirement community operator serving residents across three counties.

 SpiriTrust Lutheran was established in 1951 when Sister Charlotte Weissgerber came to York as the first executive director of Lutheran Welfare Services.
 The organization grew over more than seven decades to provide a comprehensive continuum of senior care—residential and assisted living accommodations, personal care services, memory support programs, and skilled nursing and rehabilitation services—through six life plan communities.
 The organization's name reflects its Lutheran heritage and commitment to faith-based service, with governance structures including a Board of Directors, Foundation Board of Trustees, and community housing boards for each facility.